The Emerging Ship

 All these implications didn't give us up, of course, but forced (the front-end devs at least) to deliberately address problematic areas both code and management-wise.

 But why should developers share the organizational burden, you may ask?
-Couldn’t you simply pass it down to the PO or someone from the upper management?
+Couldn't you simply pass it down to the product owner or someone from the upper management?
 After all, it is their job and you are just writing code, right?
 These are legit questions and we asked them ourselves many times, nevertheless the project ended up deliberately led by the dev team.
 We were developers in charge.

 Extreme Programming (XP) was created in response to problem domains whose requirements change.
 Your customers may not have a firm idea of what the system should do.
 You may have a system whose functionality is expected to change every few months.
 In many software environments dynamically changing requirements is the only constant.
 This is when XP will succeed while other methodologies do not.

 The quote from when should XP be used well describes the situation I was in at that moment.
-Our tech fellowship took the lead, because: we knew QA and backend devs well understand the domain, our front-end team can provide fast feedback loops, we are closer to the UI and flexible enough to allow for late changes.
+Our tech fellowship took the lead, because: we knew QA and backend devs well understand the domain, our front-end team can provide fast feedback loops, and we are closer to the UI and flexible enough to allow for late changes.